On the hunt for a new opportunity?

-A candidate who stands out from the crowd, for all the right reasons, is undoubtedly in a stronger position to get hired.
+For all the right reasons, a candidate who stands out from the crowd is undoubtedly in a stronger position to get hired.
 To boost your chances, follow my top tips to stand out in the education recruitment process.

 1. articulate your future

 Recruiters are looking for someone who is articulate and can clearly express where they want to go in their career.
-While that might sound simple, when you’re in the heat of the moment the words can escape you.
+While that might sound simple, the words can escape you when you're in the heat of the moment.
 But if you can articulate your career aspirations, we can help you get there.

-It’s crucial you’re able to demonstrate your passion for the sector, and back it up with examples of programs you’ve rolled out with your students and children.
-From there, you should discuss the results the program yielded as well as the key learnings you took away to improve on next time.
+You must show your love for the sector and back it up with examples of programs you've rolled out with your students and children.
+You should discuss the program's results and the key learnings you took away to improve next time.

 3. be agile

-Employers are looking for candidates who are agile, who are willing to change their teaching style to the environment and culture they work in.
-Every year will be different, with different children who have different needs and interests, so it’s really important that you can demonstrate your ability to cater to those changes, while working within the curriculum or frameworks.
+Employers are looking for agile candidates who are willing to change their teaching style to the environment and culture they work in.
+Every year will be different, with different children who have different needs and interests, so it's essential that you can demonstrate your ability to cater to those changes while working within the curriculum or frameworks.

 4. bring new ideas to the table

-Someone who is inquisitive and willing to bring new ideas to the learning environment is an asset to any employer.
-Candidates who can demonstrate team work and, most importantly, share ideas with colleagues will be held in high regard.
-Ultimately it’s not just about you teaching by yourself, it’s also about working together as a team of educators.
+Someone inquisitive and willing to bring new ideas to the learning environment is an asset to any employer.
+Candidates who can demonstrate teamwork and, most importantly, share ideas with colleagues will be highly regarded.
+Ultimately it's not just about you teaching by yourself.
+It's also about working together as a team of educators.

 5. read the job ad, carefully

-Sometimes the smallest details get overlooked.
-Take your time when reading the job ad and clearly indicate why you think you’d be a good fit.
-When putting your application together, be sure to give examples of how you address the outlined ‘desirable and negotiable skills’ in your cover letter.
+Sometimes minor details get overlooked.
+Review the job ad and indicate why you think you'd be a good fit.
+When putting your application together, give examples of how you address the outlined 'desirable and negotiable skills' in your cover letter.